 Crocheted cotton runners like this one gained popularity in the 1970s, disappeared for a bit, and they've once again gained some traction.
-This laciness of this bohemian number beautifully contrasts with a rustic farmhouse table, and would also work for any Hanukkah or Christmas table.
+This laciness of this free-spirited number beautifully contrasts with a rustic farmhouse table, and it would also complement a holiday theme.

 This buffalo-checked cotton table runner is weighty and evokes the coziness of a woolen fireside blanket.
-It's the perfect addition to a snowy Thanksgiving table out West.
-Plus, its neutral tones go with virtually any other color you incorporate on the tabletop.
+It's the perfect addition to a snowy holiday table out West.
+Plus, its color and pattern could go with virtually anything else you incorporate on the tabletop.

 It won't extend past the table's edges: This hand-beaded, peacock-tone runner is meant to rest in the center of a dining table.
-It's the perfect complement for a glamorous, showy Thanksgiving centerpiece like tall, flowering branches or a flower-and-feather centerpiece.
+It's the perfect complement for a glamorous, showy centerpiece like tall, flowering branches or a flower-and-feather design.

-Yes, purple and orange technically clash, but this color combo is just. so. good.
+Yes, purple and orange technically clash, but this color combo is just so good here.
 This cotton runner is perfect for all seasons.
 But on a festive fall table, gussied up with orange and white gourds, moody pillar candles, and gold flatware?
 Very chic, indeed.
 Delicate stitching throughout resembles charming, hand-done patchwork.